December 15 – Angels from the Realms of Glory

 Journalist James Montgomery wrote a poem that ran on Christmas Eve 1816 in his London paper.
 This poem (“Angels from the Realms of Glory”) would later be set to music by a blind organist, and the song has been sung for over 200 years now in churches all over the world.

-Given that the music was written by a blind man, I love (in particular) the third verse of this song that says, “Sages, leave your contemplations; brighter visions beam afar; Seek the Great Desire of Nations; Ye have seen His natal star.”
+Given that the music was written by a blind man, I especially love the third verse that says, “Sages, leave your contemplations; brighter visions beam afar; Seek the Great Desire of Nations; Ye have seen His natal star.”
 Of course the direct reference of the lyric points to the Magi (the sage foreigners) who saw the brighter vision of the Christmas star and went to check it out (see Matthew 2:1-12).
 However, this brighter vision need not be confined to only the first century.

 A very common miracle that Jesus worked was giving sight to the blind.
-This is both a physical miracle, but also a picture of what He would do for you and me — giving us spiritual eyes so we can see who He really is (Matthew 13:10-17).
+This is both a physical miracle and a picture of what He does for you and me — gives us spiritual eyes so we can see who He really is (Matthew 13:10-17).

-2,000 years after the birth of Jesus, Jesus wants us to see Him for who He really is . . . the Son of God, and the Savior of the World.
+Two thousand years after the birth of Jesus, He still wants us to see Him for who He really is . . . the Son of God, and the Savior of the World.
 May the eyes of our hearts be enlightened so that we may know Him (and the blessing He gives to us) more this year (Ephesians 1:18).

 Take a moment today and sing Montgomery’s song, and pray for a deeper relationship with Jesus Christ this Christmas season.